 - MA Bender, MD, PhD and Gabrielle Douthitt Seibel, MN, MPH, ARNP.
 Sickle Cell Disease.
 GeneReviews.
 October 2014; http://www.ncbi.nlm.nih.gov/books/NBK1377/.

 - Sickle Cell Disease.
 Genetics Home Reference.
 August 2012; http://www.ghr.nlm.nih.gov/condition/sickle-cell-disease.

 - Sickle Cell Disease.
 NORD.
 April 2008; https://www.rarediseases.org/rare-disease-information/rare-diseases/byID/25/viewAbstract.

 - You can obtain information on this topic from the Centers for Disease Control and Prevention (CDC).
 The CDC is recognized as the lead federal agency for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.

 - Genetics Home Reference (GHR) contains information on Hemoglobin sickle-beta thalassemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.